How to Reduce Sampling Bias in Research

 Correcting for Participant Demographics

-If researchers think participant gender, age, ethnicity or some other demographic characteristic is a potential source of bias within their study, then there are several potential solutions.
-Perhaps the easiest solution is to set up quotas for each identified demographic.
+If researchers think participant gender, age, ethnicity or some other demographic characteristic is a potential source of bias then they can construct quotas for each identified demographic.
 Quotas allow researchers to evenly sample people from different demographic groups within the study.

 In fact, a commonly used quota system for many online studies is a census-matched template.
 With census matching, quotas are automatically applied to a study so that the final sample has participants of different ages and ethnicities that are based on each group's representation in the U.S. census.
 Similar quotas can be used for a variety of other demographic variables.